 - No appointments – first come, first served.

-- Services include: dental cleanings, exams, x-rays, fillings, extractions, anterior root canals, a limited number of partial dentures, and children's stainless steel crowns and other children's dental care.
+- Services include: dental cleanings, exams, x-rays, fillings, extractions, anterior root canals, a limited number of partial dentures, and children's dental care.

 - You must pass a simple medical screening before receiving dental care.
 We ask that you take all medications as prescribed and bring your medications with you.